HollyM021980/movin-there/README.md

 moving-there-ui
 ===============

 UI for final WDI project.
+App to help users determine where to move based on various criteria such as stats about a community, transportation or what's nearby to do.